ryoko0550/de-zoomcamp-proj-sf-business/README.md

 ```
 To interact with Kestra from browser, you should also forward port 8080 from the VM to your localhost.
 (See 32:45 of https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=14)

+Create the key-value pairs to connect to you Cloud Storage and BigQuery.
+Especially, remember the `GCP-CREDS` that contains the credential information.

 Create a flow in Kestra, and copy the content in kestra_data_ingestion_flow.yml into the flow.
 We hereby explain a couple of key parts in the flow:
 ```yml
 inputs: